 In Minnesota, an ELL is defined as a learner who:

-- b. lacks the necessary English skills to fully participate in classes taught in English.
+- lacks the necessary English skills to fully participate in classes taught in English.

-Part (a) above is measured by a home language questionnaire (HLQ).
+Students are measured by a home language questionnaire (HLQ).
 The HLQ must be given to every student entering the district for the first time, whether in kindergarten or a later grade regardless of perceived native language.
-Part (b) above is determined by developmentally appropriate measures and practices, which might include observations, teacher judgment, parent recommendations, and/or developmentally appropriate assessment instruments.
+Determining English skill level is measured by observations, teacher judgment, parent recommendations, and/or developmentally appropriate assessment instruments.

-Students who are determined to have a primary language other than English are not automatically ELL.
+Students who are determined to have a primary language other than English are not automatically considered English Learners.
 However, all families that indicate the child speaks a language other than or in addition to English are screened to determine if the learner qualifies for English learner service.

 English learners come from many different backgrounds.
 English learners may include: